 booping

-A self-learning, project-scoped sprint workflow for Claude Code. booping turns a feature idea into a durable, on-disk loop — groom → develop → retro → learn — that effectively utilizes sub-agents to avoid context rot, with optional Gemini cross-validation when GEMINI_API_KEY is set.
-Every artifact (plans, retros, lessons, sprint snapshots) lives under ~/Claude/{project}/, one folder per codebase, so weeks-long programs stay legible long after the session ends.
+A self-learning, project-scoped sprint workflow for Claude Code. booping turns a feature idea into a durable, on-disk loop — groom → develop → retro → learn — spread across sub-agents to avoid context rot, with an optional second-model cross-review of every plan.
+Plans, retros, code reviews and lessons live in the per-project vault (~/Claude/{project}/ by default, or a repo-local directory), one folder per codebase, so weeks-long programs stay legible.

-The vault at ~/Claude/{project}/ is plain markdown with YAML frontmatter, so Obsidian renders it natively as Properties.
-No proprietary database, no lock-in — just files you can grep, version, and edit by hand.
+The vault is plain markdown with YAML frontmatter, so Obsidian renders it natively as Properties.
+No database, no lock-in — files you can grep, version, and edit by hand.

 The loop